 |10:30 PM||One cup of jasmine green tea without sugar|

 Following the diet plan will help you to go a long way in enhancing your protein intake.
-It is exceptionally significant to make sure about your protein consumption and check if you have met your daily requirement.
-Even if you are a vegetarian, you can get high protein in your body just by following the above meal plan and consuming the mentioned food items.
+It is exceptionally significant to ensure your protein consumption and check if you have met your daily requirement.
+Even if you are a vegetarian, you can get high protein in your body by following the above meal plan and consuming the food items mentioned above.